Please ensure Javascript is enabled for purposes of website accessibility

 Jonah story cards

-• This game is like hide in seek in reverse.
+This game is like hide-and-seek in reverse.
 One person is Jonah and everyone else shuts their eyes while Jonah hides.

 CONNECT WITH ME!